AdamBoley/Project-Beergate/README.md

 ##### Search Results page with returned reviews

+Validation returned no errors

 ##### Search Results with no reviews returned

+Validation returned no errors

 #### User Reviews

 The user_reviews page was validated 5 times - once for each of the use cases as documented in the [User Reviews view](#user-reviews-view) section in the docstring of the UserReviews class in views.py.

+When validating the user_reviews page by URL, the Validator returned a HTTP 500 error, possibly because this page may only be accessed by signed-in users.
+Some quick testing with the aforementioned tab-duplication trick reveals that this triggers a server error and displays the custom 500 error page.
+To get around this, I used the View Page Source functionality of the Chrome Developer Tools, then copy-pasted the resulting source code into the Validator direct input box.
+This returned one error - a duplicate `href` attribute in the code of the base template.
+This was removed.

 ##### Use case 1 - user has no reviews

+When validating this page, I signed-in as a newly-created user with username 'Kieran'.
+When I navigated to the user_reviews page, no content was displayed.
+After examining the code of the template and the view, I determined that this was due to a misplaced `endif` control statement.
+After fixing this....

 ##### Use case 2 - user has one review awaiting approval